Accommodations Toolkit

 Rhode Island

-PAPER-BASED EDITION.
-Paper tests are an accommodation for a student who is unable to use a computer or take the computer-based test due to a disability.
-Students are automatically registered for the computer-based test by RIDE.
-See the SR/PNP Guide for instructions on updating student registrations so paper test materials are shipped to your school.
+Paper-Based Edition: A preprinted paper test may be administered as an accommodation for a student who is unable to use a computer or to take the computer-based test due to a disability.
+See the NGSA Test Coordinator Manual for ordering information.
+Preprinted paper tests are available in English only.

 • has a low level of English proficiency,